Hot plate

-A hot plate is a portable self-contained tabletop small appliance cooktop that features one or more electric heating elements or gas burners.
-A hot plate can be used as a stand-alone appliance, but is often used as a substitute for one of the burners from an oven range or a kitchen stove.
-Hot plates are often used for food preparation, generally in locations where a full kitchen stove would not be convenient or practical.
-They can also be used as a heat source in laboratories.
-A hot plate can have a flat surface or round surface.
-Hot plates can be used for traveling or in areas without electricity.
+A hot plate or hotplate is a heated flat surface on a stove or electric cooker on which food may be cooked, either built into an electric cooker or kitchen stove, or portable, plugged into an electric outlet.

+Hot plates can also be used as a heat source in laboratories.

 Description

-This type of cooking equipment is typically powered by electricity; however, gas fired hot plates were not uncommon in the 19th and 20th century and are still available in various markets around the world.
+A hot plate consists of a heated top which is flat and usually circular, and may be made of metal, ceramic, or heat-resistant glass, with resistive wire forming a heating element fitted underneath and a thermostat to control the temperature.
+An electric current is passed through the wire, heating it; the thermostat controls the temperature the top reaches.

+A hotplate may be a portable self-contained tabletop small appliance cooktop, or incorporated into an electric cooker or kitchen stove.
+Portable hot plates are often used for food preparation, generally in locations where a full kitchen stove would not be convenient or practical.

-In scientific research
+In laboratories

+Hotplates are used in laboratories, outside the domestic environment, mainly for heating, and possibly continuously stirring, liquids.

 In laboratory settings, hot plates are generally used to heat glassware or its contents.
-Some hot plates also contain an integrated magnetic stirrer, allowing the heated liquid to be stirred automatically.
+Some hot plates provide an integrated magnetic stirrer, allowing a heated liquid to be stirred automatically.

 In a student laboratory, hot plates are used because baths can be hazards if they spill, overheat or ignite because they have high thermal inertia (meaning they take a long time to cool down) and mantles can be very expensive and are designed for specific flask volumes.

 Two alternative methods for heating glassware using a hotplate are available.
 One method is to suspend glassware slightly above the surface of the plate with no direct contact.
-This not only reduces the temperature of the glass, but it slows down the rate of heat exchange and encourages even heating.
+This not only reduces the temperature of the glass, but it also slows down the rate of heat exchange and encourages even heating.
 This works well for low boiling point operations or when a heat source's minimum temperature is high.
 Another method, called a teepee setup because it looks a little like a tipi, is to suspend glassware above a plate and surround the flask by a skirt of tinfoil.
 The skirt should start at the neck of the flask and drape down to the surface of the plate, not touching the sides of the flask, but covering the majority of the plates surface.
 This method is for glassware to be heated at higher temperatures because the flask is warmed indirectly by the hot air collecting under the skirt and unlike simply suspending the glassware, this method is better protected from drafts.
 Both these methods are useful in a student laboratory as they are cheaper, effective, safe, and the user does not have to wait for a bath to cool down after use.